Jamie Lee Curtis: 2020s: Awards success and beyond

 She appeared as persnickety Internal Revenue Service (IRS) inspector Deirdre Beaubeirdre in the comedy-drama action film Everything Everywhere All at Once (2022), which earned her nominations for an Academy Award, BAFTA, Critics' Choice, Golden Globe, and Screen Actors Guild Award for Best Supporting Actress, in addition to a nomination for an Independent Spirit Award for Best Supporting Performance.
 It was Curtis's first Oscar nomination.
 She ultimately won the Academy Award and SAG Award, marking her first time winning both, as well as being part of the cast's Best Ensemble win at the SAG Awards.

 In 2023, Curtis guest starred in the second season of the Hulu comedy-drama series The Bear as alcoholic family matriarch Donna Berzatto, having hoped to become involved with the series after watching the first season.
 She received widespread critical acclaim and won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series at the 76th Primetime Emmy Awards.
 She starred as Madame Leota in Disney's Haunted Mansion, which was released on July 28, 2023, to mixed reviews from critics.

 In 2024, Curtis was named a Disney Legend by The Walt Disney Company.
 She portrayed Dr. Patricia Tannis in the film Borderlands, which adapts the video game series of the same name.
 It was released on August 9, 2024, to negative reviews from critics and bombed at the box office.
 She also appeared in Gia Coppola's film The Last Showgirl, which premiered at TIFF on September 6, 2024, and garnered her a fourth SAG Awards nomination for Outstanding Performance by a Female Actor in a Supporting Role and a fourth BAFTA Awards nomination for Best Actress in a Supporting Role.

 Curtis co-produced and reprised her role as Tess Coleman in a sequel to Freaky Friday alongside Lindsay Lohan, titled Freakier Friday.
 The movie theatrically released on August 8, 2025.

-Upcoming projects

-She is set to star in James L. Brooks's film Ella McCay and is credited as a producer for Paul Greengrass's film The Lost Bus.
+She starred in James L. Brooks's 2025 film Ella McCay and was credited as a producer for Paul Greengrass's 2025 film The Lost Bus.

 Other ventures

+Activism

+Beginning in 1990, Curtis and her father, Tony, took a renewed interest in their family's Hungarian Jewish heritage, and helped finance the rebuilding of the "Great Synagogue" in Budapest, Hungary.
+The largest synagogue in Europe, it was originally built in 1859 and suffered damage during World War II.
+Curtis later helped to refurbish the synagogue in Mátészalka, where her grandparents worshipped.
+She attended the opening of the Tony Curtis Memorial Museum and Cafe, which is also located in Mátészalka.